Connect with others who understand.

 Dry Mouth and Mouth Sores

 Mouth and throat sores (also known as mucositis) can also form during chemotherapy treatment.
-These are red, swollen sores that may look like ulcers.
+These red, swollen sores may look like ulcers.
 Several kinds of chemotherapy used to treat breast cancer may cause these sores, including:

 • Docetaxel

-• Paclitaxel (Taxol)
+• Paclitaxel protein-bound (Abraxane)

-These sores tend to develop around five to 10 days after beginning chemotherapy.
+The sores tend to appear around five to 10 days after beginning chemotherapy.
 Occasionally, oral yeast infections can develop and make the sores worse.
 This is because many cancer treatments, including chemotherapy, make it difficult for the immune system to fight infections.
-One of the most common oral infections is thrush, which looks like white patches in the mouth.

 Weight Loss